 2. We are accepting children’s clothing from newborn to size 16 (including girls Junior sizes 0, 1, 2, 3, 5, 7, 9, and 11)

-3. Do not bring stuffed animals, car seats over 5 years old, Diaper Genies, Bumbos that have not been fitted with strap, or CRIBS
+3. Do not bring stuffed animals, car seats over 5 years old, Diaper Genies, Bumbos that have not been fitted with strap, Rock N Plays or CRIBS.

 4. Only bring 10 items of maternity clothes.
 No ladies clothing.